 To stay secure while watching TV services or access UK TV from abroad picking the correct VPN can be difficult.

 Not all work with UK TV services and while some work with specific services, they often don't work with them all.

-The best VPN for the UK right now is ExpressVPN.
+While all the VPNs on this list are great for the UK, the best VPN for the UK right now is ExpressVPN.

-We recommend signing up for their 1-year package because it's almost 50% cheaper than paying on a monthly basis and they're giving you 3-months free right now which isn't to be missed.
+We recommend signing up for their 1-year package because it's almost 50% cheaper than paying every month and they're giving you 3-months free right now which isn't to be missed.